moq-wg/moq-transport/draft-ietf-moq-transport.md

 An Object can become unavailable, but it's contents MUST NOT change over time.

 Objects are comprised of two parts: metadata and a payload.
 The metadata is never encrypted and is always visible to relays.
-The payload portion may be encrypted, in which case it is only visible to the producer and consumer.
+The payload portion may be encrypted, in which case it is only visible to the Original Publisher and End Subscribers.
 The application is solely responsible for the content of the object payload.
 This includes the underlying encoding, compression, any end-to-end encryption, or authentication.
 A relay MUST NOT combine, split, or otherwise modify object payloads.

 ## Groups {#model-group}